ajlopezvalverde/ajlopezvalverde/README.md

-## Hi My name is Alejandro but you can call me Alex
+## Hi My name is Alejandro, but you can call me Alex

 ## Full-Stack Developer